Haivision/srt/docs/API/API-socket-options.md

 Set system socket option level `IPPROTO_IPV6` named `IPV6_V6ONLY`.
 This is meaningful only when the socket is going to be bound to the IPv6 wildcard address `in6addr_any` (known also as `::`).
-In this case this option must be also set explicitly to 0 or 1 before binding, otherwise binding will fail (this is because it is not possible to determine the default value of this above-mentioned system option in any portable or reliable way).
+If you bind to a wildcard address, you have the following
+possibilities:

+* IPv4 only: bind to an IPv4 wildcard
+* IPv6 only: bind to an IPv6 wildcard and set this option to 1
+* IPv4 and IPv6: bind to an IPv6 wildcard and set this option to 0

+This option's default value is -1 because it is not possible to determine from upside the default value on the current platform any portable way, and if you bind to an IPv6 wildcard, this value is required prior to binding.
+In case when you bind implicitly when calling `srt_connect` on the socket, this isn't a problem - binding will be done using the system-default value and then extracted afterwards.
+But if you want to bind explicitly using `srt_bind`, this option must be set explicitly to 0 or 1 because this information is vital for determining any potential bind conflicts with other sockets.

 Possible values are:

 * -1: (default) use system-default value (can be used when not binding to IPv6 wildcard `::`)
 * 0: The binding to `in6addr_any` will bind to both IPv6 and IPv4 wildcard address